deejaygraham/makers-n-creators/_activities-microbit/treasure-hunt.md

 * Draw an image to show when the beacon is broadcasting.
 * Change the code to make a Pokemon Go collecting game.
 Instead of clues, beacons can broadcast an image of a Pokemon and the hunter has to collect them all.
 Hint: this could be a mash-up of the treasure hunt and the Snapchat examples.

+Adjust the power from each beacon to make it more challenging.
+If you are playing with more than one group in an area, consider changing the radio channel so the groups don't interfere with each other.

 ### Example Solution